How to order

 Load Securing Points

 Loads should be safely secured to the load points provided on the trailer.
-The three common types are the profile cut holes in the steel platform. dedicated recessed deck rings and the welded hooks on the corners and on the chassis side rails, depending on the type of trailer.
+The three common types are the profile cut holes in the steel platform. dedicated recessed deck rings and the welded strapping points with under body tying rails, depending on the type of trailer.
 All three types have a safe working load of up to 500 kg each and have been tested to in excess of twice this capacity, in line with D.o.T. guide lines.
+Roping hooks can be fitted to some trailers to special order, but should only be used for ropes or sheets.

 Certificate or Conformity